Seabather's eruption in Child

 Some refer to seabather's eruption as "sea lice," although this is a misnomer, as true sea lice are skin parasites of fish that do not affect humans.

-Envenomation occurs when the larvae get caught beneath swimwear and stinging cells (nematocysts) discharge into the skin.
-The mechanical pressure of swimwear is hypothesized to, in part, trigger the firing of these cysts.
+Envenomation, primarily triggered by pressure and friction, occurs when the larvae get caught beneath swimwear and stinging cells (nematocysts) discharge into the skin.

-Patients present minutes to days after emerging from seawater with a pruritic, papular rash in the distribution of their bathing suit or other areas of pressure including surfboard contact.
-Symptoms usually persist for 5-7 days.
+The condition typically presents within minutes to 1-2 days after patient emerges from seawater as a pruritic, urticarial, and/or papular rash in the distribution of their bathing suit or other areas of pressure including surfboard contact.
+Symptoms usually persist for 5-7 days but may persist for up to 2 weeks or longer.
 Some patients may develop fever, headache, malaise, and emesis (especially children).
 Conjunctivitis and urethritis may develop if exposure to those mucous membranes occurs.
 Systemic hypersensitivity reactions, including anaphylaxis, are rare in jellyfish envenomations.
-Rarely the rash may recur within 2 weeks, and atopic individuals may have lesions for up to 6 weeks.
+Rarely, the rash may recur within 2 weeks, and atopic individuals may have lesions for up to 6 weeks.

-Risk factors include being less than 16 years of age, a past history of seabather's eruption, and surfing.
+Risk factors include age younger than 16 years, a past history of seabather's eruption, and surfing.
 Showering without a bathing suit after seawater exposure has been found to be protective.
 Having a history of seabather's eruption increases the risk of future episodes, which supports the theory that this condition is due to underlying hypersensitivity.
 Some individuals are apparently immune, however, and do not develop a rash despite similar, repeated exposures in the same seawater as those who are symptomatic.
 No deaths have been reported.

 T63.691A – Toxic effect of contact with other venomous marine animals, accidental, initial encounter